 Cooking club is where we have lots of fun making a variety of different cakes and savouries.
-So far we have made scrumptious cupcakes, juicy fruit kebabs, gooey flap jacks and perfect pizzas.
+So far we have made scrumptious cupcakes, juicy fruit kebabs, gooey flap jacks, perfect pizzas and mini Christmas cakes.

 Even though we have a lot of fun making all of these lovely recipes we are still very committed to ensuring that the children learn different essential skills, e.g. how to use a knife and other kitchen equipment properly and safely, how to measure out ingredients on measuring scales, how to prepare fruit, and how to remain hygienic throughout the cooking process.
 We even get the children to tidy and wash up!!

 The second session was great as the cakes were iced.
 Firstly apricot jam was spread all over the cakes to allow the fondant icing layer to stick.
 Then to finish the cakes off they had a layer of royal icing.
 Some children smoothed the icing over their cakes, whereas others used a knife to create small spikes.

 In the final session the Christmas tunes were playing and the cakes got decorated.
 The children thought carefully about their designs; using small cutters and tools to create designs such as snowmen, Christmas trees, stars, presents and candy canes – just to name a few!